glFusion/membership/README.md

 - An application can be required or made optional.
 The Profile and Forms plugins can provide the application (Profile is recommended).

-- Memberships can be paid via the Paypal plugin or by check.
+- Memberships can be paid via the Shop plugin or by check.

-REQUIREMENTS:
+##REQUIREMENTS:
-This plugin requires both the Profile plugin and lgLib 0.0.2 or later for core functions.
+- lgLib 0.0.2 or later for core functions
+- Either the Profile plugin or the Forms plugin to handle applications
-The Paypal plugin can be integrated to handle membership payments.
+- The Shop plugin can be integrated to handle membership payments.